Your 29 Week Old Baby – Development, Milestones & Care

 Some of the baby milestones that you can expect your baby to have completed are the following:

-• With a strong muscular system, your baby would be in a position to not only sit upright but stand up as well.
-This standing up, however, is limited to being able to do it only with your support.
-While there may be some prodigies who may have mastered the art of standing without any help, it is unlikely that they can walk or even cruise at this time.
+• With a strong muscular system, your baby can sit upright and stand up.
+However, this standing up is limited to being able to do it only with your support.
+While some prodigies may have mastered the art of standing without any help, it is unlikely that they can walk or even cruise at this time.

 • Your baby’s vocabulary is basic and may even be felt as non-existent to some observers.
 However, you would not be wrong if you realised that what seems to be mindless baby babble is a language in itself.
-This means that your baby is well on her way to start to communicate with you in the near future.
+This means that your baby is well on her way to start communicating with you soon.

 • A 29 week old baby being fussy isn’t exactly a milestone in itself.
-However, it does indicate that she is learning the concept of distances between herself and the mother.
+However, it does indicate that she is learning the concept of distances between herself and her mother.
 There are largely two ways that parents go about this.
-While one believes that letting the baby cry it out will help them attain independence, others say that an immediate response will have long-term benefits as the child feels emotionally grounded.
+While some believe that letting the baby cry it out will help them attain independence, others say that an immediate response will have long-term benefits as the child feels emotionally grounded.

 [Also Read: 7 Months Old Baby Milestones]